7.5 Denials Management & Appeals

 Medicare fee-for-service has a five-level appeal ladder, each with its own deadline and decision-maker:

-Levels 3 and 5 carry a minimum amount-in-controversy threshold.
-The provider must move up one level at a time, meeting each deadline.
+Levels 3 and 5 carry amount-in-controversy thresholds (adjusted annually).
+The provider must move up one level at a time and meet each deadline; skipping a level forfeits the appeal.

 Commercial Appeals

-Commercial payers generally provide two internal appeal levels followed by one external review by an Independent Review Organization (IRO) — an outside, unbiased reviewer.
-The external review is especially relevant for medical-necessity denials.
+Commercial payers generally provide two internal appeal levels followed by one external review by an Independent Review Organization (IRO) — an outside, unbiased reviewer required under the Affordable Care Act for adverse benefit determinations.
+External review is especially relevant for medical-necessity denials.

 Supporting Documentation

-A strong appeal includes a cover letter stating the issue, the denial details (claim number, CARC), and clinical documentation — operative notes, the history and physical, lab results, or the authorization number — that proves the service was covered and necessary.
+A strong appeal includes a cover letter stating the issue, the denial details (claim number, CARC/RARC, date), and clinical documentation — operative notes, the history & physical, lab results, medical-necessity letter, or the authorization number — proving the service was covered and necessary.
 Submitting an appeal without supporting evidence usually fails.
+Track each appeal's deadline so a strong case is never lost to a missed date.

 Test Your Knowledge